marcuscraske/parrot-manager/README.md

 ````

 ### Windows
+Both an installer and stand-alone version are available.

-Download the latest Windows zip file and extract the executable where needed.
-No installation process is required,
+For the stand-alone, just extract the executable to anywhere you desire, no installation process is required.
+Settings
-as the application is standalone.
+are saved to `%APPATA%\parrot-manager`.

+### Mac
+Download the latest pkg file, to anywhere, and

-### JAR
+### Other Platforms
-Download the latest zip or tar archive, extract the jar file and run:
+Download the latest jar zip or tar archive, extract the jar file and run:

 ````
 java -jar parrot-manager.jar